Factsheet: A brief guide to the Mental Capacity Act 2005

 Making advance decisions about life-sustaining treatment

-‘Life-sustaining treatment’ is treatment that is needed to keep you alive and without which, you might die.
-There are some specific rules if you want to make an advance decision to refuse life-sustaining treatment.
+‘Life-sustaining treatment’ is treatment that is needed to keep someone alive.
+There are some specific rules if someone wants to make an advance decision to refuse life-sustaining treatment.

 - be in writing